9 reasons to list your house this winter

 Low interest rates

-With interest rates hovering around 3.68%,* for a 30 year mortgage, down from 4.75% last year, there’s never been a better time to buy, and buyers will use this financial break to buy now– even in the winter.
+Buyers were delighted with last year’s ultra low interest rates, and this year, as rates are even lower, buyers are absolutely ecstatic!
+There’s never been a better time to buy, and buyers will use this financial break to buy now– even in the winter.

 Less focus on your landscaping